sirkon/cerrful/README.md

 - [ ] Configuration support for adding new logging calls via `<Src>.<Name>`, where `<Src>` is either package path or type path and `<Name>` is logging function/method name.
 With the same call tuple `(…, <err>, …)` of course.
 - [ ] Configuration support for adding new god types/error values.
 - [ ] Configuration support for adding functions via `<Src>.<Name>`, whose errors can be returned without a wrap.
+- [ ] Support zap for logging check.
+- [ ] Support zerolog for logging check.